rednafi/rednafi.com/content/python/dependency_management_redux.md

 In my experience, I haven't faced many issues regarding the lack of support for lock files while building reusable libraries.
 Your mileage may vary.

-Now let's say we're trying to package up a CLI that the following source structure:
+Now let's say we're trying to package up a CLI that has the following source structure:

 ```txt
 src